delin/zabbix-hddtemp/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 # Installation
-1. Install hddtemp utility (apt-get isntall hddtemp)
+1. Install hddtemp utility (apt-get install hddtemp)
 2. Make sure hddtemp is running as daemon on localhost:7634 (`nc localhost 7634`)
 3. Copy hddtemp.conf to /etc/zabbix/zabbix_agentd.conf.d/
 4. Import zbx_hddtemp.xml in Zabbix templates